Mexico leftists temporarily exit reform-building pact

-MEXICO CITY, Nov 28 (Reuters) - The leader of Mexico’s main leftist political party said on Thursday it had temporarily pulled out of a cross-party pact aimed at forging economic reforms, saying they were being sidelined in talks over a key energy reform.
+MEXICO CITY (Reuters) - The leader of Mexico’s main leftist political party said on Thursday it had temporarily pulled out of a cross-party pact aimed at forging economic reforms, saying they were being sidelined in talks over a key energy reform.

 Such a move could bode for more intense opposition in the street to President Enrique Pena Nieto’s plans to open up the state-run energy industry to greater private investment.
 But it may also mean he is closer to a deal with the country’s conservatives to pass a deep energy overhaul.